Here’s my Living Will – adapted from an email a few years ago:

 Under no circumstances shall the members of the Legislature enact a special law to keep me on life-support machinery.
 It is my wish that these boneheads mind their own damn business, and pay attention instead to the health, education and future of the millions of Americans and others living on this planet who aren’t in a permanent coma and who nonetheless may be in need of nourishment.

 Under no circumstances shall any politicians butt into this case.
-I don’t care how many fundamentalist votes they’re trying to scrounge for their run for the Presidency in 2012, it is my wish that they play politics with someone else’s life and leave me alone to die in peace.
+I don’t care how many fundamentalist votes they’re trying to scrounge for their run for the Presidency, it is my wish that they play politics with someone else’s life and leave me alone to die in peace.